bboehmke/gitmproxy/README.md

       ENTRY_MAX_SIZE: "500MB"
       ENTRY_TTL: "1h"
       ENABLE_LOGGING: "true"
+      IGNORE_SERVER_CACHE_CONTROL: "false"
     volumes:
       - ./cache:/cache
 ```

 This will start gitmproxy on port 8090 with a persistent cache directory.
 Adjust environment variables and volume paths as needed for your setup.

+## Prometheus Metrics Endpoint

+gitmproxy exposes a Prometheus-compatible metrics endpoint at `/_gitmproxy_metrics`.

+- You can access metrics by visiting `http://<proxy_host>:<proxy_port>/_gitmproxy_metrics`.
+- This endpoint provides statistics such as HTTP request counts and cache performance.
+- Integrate this endpoint with your Prometheus server for monitoring.